canonical/kserve-operators/README.md

 #### Only for Serverless mode

-For serverless operations kserve-operators depends on knative-serving.
+CI Test, tor serverless operations kserve-operators depends on knative-serving.
 To correctly configure it, you can:

 > NOTE: these instructions assume you have deployed Microk8s and MetalLB is enabled.
 If your cloud configuration is different than this, please refer to [knative-operators](https://github.com/canonical/knative-operators#usage) documentation.